PavanRangani/docs/docs/prd/investments/IPS.md

 | **Appreciation Assets**                                      |                                                              |
 |                                                              | Growth: global public equities                               |
 |                                                              | Growth: Illiquid: private capital partnerships or direct private investments |

+## Create

+- When first time IPS is created, system make entry in history.

+### SAVE AS DRAFT

+- While creating new IPS, it can be saved as draft
+- Should be used when its partial but you want to save your work
+- System doesn't make entry in history when its `SAVE AS DRAFT`

+## Edit

+- Current IPS or IPS from history can be edited anytime.
+- When you want to do changes in current IPS without making entry in history, you should `Edit current`

+## Amend

+- When you want to update IPS and want to maintain its history then `Amend` action should be used
+- System maintains history of each amendment

+## Delete

+- Any record in IPS history can be deleted.

+## Download PDF

+- Allows to Download PDF file for any IPS in history.
+- Downloaded File name: `{legal-entity-name}-ips-report.pdf`

+## UI Requirement

+See Mockups